 The Difference Between Serotonin and Dopamine Depression

-Unfortunately, doctors must rely on trial and error when prescribing antidepressants for their patients.
+Doctors must rely on trial and error when prescribing antidepressants for their patients.

 Blood tests are being developed that may eventually take the guesswork out of this process.
-(30)

 Dopamine-based depression expresses itself as lethargy and lack of enjoyment of life, while serotonin-based depression tends to be accompanied by anxiety.

-With dopamine depression, you may use sugar, caffeine, or nicotine as a quick fix to temporarily feel more alive.
+People with dopamine-related depression often use sugar, caffeine, or nicotine as a quick fix to temporarily feel more alive.

 This is no coincidence — they all increase dopamine.

-The Dopamine Addiction Connection
+The Dopamine-Addiction Connection

 Substances and behaviors that are addictive provide a temporary, unnatural flood of dopamine.